newaetech/chipwhisperer-tutorials/Fault_1-Introduction_to_Clock_Glitch_Attacks-OPENADC-CWLITEXMEGA.rst

 Digital hardware devices almost always expect some form of reliable clock.
 We can manipulate the clock being presented to the device to cause unintended behaviour.
-We’ll be concentrating on microcontrollers here, however other digital devices (e.g. hardware encryption accelerators) can also have faults injected using this technique.
+We'll be concentrating on microcontrollers here, however other digital devices (e.g. hardware encryption accelerators) can also have faults injected using this technique.

 Consider a microcontroller first.
 The following figure is an excerpt the Atmel AVR ATMega328P datasheet:

 .. figure:: https://wiki.newae.com/images/2/20/Mcu-unglitched.png
-   :alt: A2_1
+   :alt: A2\_1

-   A2_1
+   A2\_1

 Rather than loading each instruction from FLASH and performing the entire execution, the system has a pipeline to speed up the execution